quantatrading/Quanta-exoTrader/README.md

 - **Time Frame (`PERIOD`) - Default: 5**
   - **Purpose**: Determines the time frame for trading operations, defining the duration over which market data is analysed to generate trading signals.
   - **Impact**: Changing the time frame alters the frequency and granularity of trade signals.
-Shorter periods provide more frequent but potentially less reliable signals, suitable for short-term trading.
-Longer periods offer fewer but potentially more reliable signals, better suited for long-term strategies.
+Shorter periods provide more frequent but more volatile and higher frequency signals, suitable for short-term trading.
+Longer periods offer fewer but more reliable signals and profits, better suited for longer-term strategies.

 - **Min Notional (`MIN_VOLUME_TO_SELL`) - Default: "11"**
   - **Purpose**: Sets the minimum notional value required for selling assets on the exchange, ensuring trades meet the exchange's minimum requirements.
-  - **Impact**: Adjusting the minimum notional value affects the size of sell orders, ensuring they meet the exchange's requirements for order execution.
-Higher values may limit the frequency of sell orders but ensure compliance with exchange rules, while lower values increase trade frequency but risk order rejection.
+  - **Impact**: Adjusting the minimum notional value affects the size of trade orders, ensuring they meet the exchange's requirements for order execution.
+Higher values may limit the frequency of orders but ensure compliance with exchange rules, while lower values increase trade frequency but risk order rejection.

 - **Ignore Trades Before (`IGNORE_TRADES_BEFORE`) - Default: "0"**
   - **Purpose**: Specifies the timestamp before which historical trading data should be ignored, ensuring accurate analysis of recent market conditions.